I was looking for ways to cover jar lids for a gift that I’ll share later this week when I stumbled across this super simple idea on Pinterest.

 Spread the inner circle with a thin layer of Mod Podge and glue to the jar lid, smoothing out any air bubbles as you go.

 Add glue to a few pieces of fringe at a time, folding them around the edge of the jar lid as you go.
 They’ll overlap slightly.

-You could stop here, or to put a protective seal the paper on the lid, let it dry and then apply a coat of Mod Podge over the whole thing.
+You could stop here or put a protective seal on the paper on the lid, let it dry and then apply a coat of Mod Podge over the whole thing.
 Repeat 2-3 times.